was2be/AtGraph/README.md

-# AtGraph
+# @Graph

-AtGraph is a data visualization, analysis, and statistics software package for macOS.
+@Graph is a data visualization, analysis, and statistics software package for macOS.

 ## Features

 - Import multiple scientific data formats
 - Display data in a variety of graph and chart styles.
 - Perform data analysis and measurements.
-- Conduct basic statistical analysis of data.
+- Conduct statistical analysis of data.
 - Export graphs, charts, and processed data

 ## Support